lumielsbox-afk/Sovereign_Studio/README.md

 # Sovereign_Studio
-A mobile digital audio workstation empower
+A mobile digital audio workstation empowering artists with creative freedom, and ownership of their art.